Expression.java

 * @see ExpressionBuilder#build()

-* @see Expression#containsVariable(java.lang.String)
+* @see Expression#containsVariable(String)

 * @see Expression#getVariableNames()

-* @see Expression#setVariable(java.lang.String, double)
+* @see Expression#setVariable(String, double)

 */